ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 # Amazon Fresh/Whole Foods Delivery Slot Finder
-An ApplesScript that finds available delivery slots for Amazon's Whole Foods delivery and Amazon Fresh services.
+An ApplesScript that finds available delivery slots for Amazon.com's Whole Foods delivery and Amazon Fresh services.

 ## How it works
 It opens the checkout page in a new window, minimizes it, and then refreshes every ~60 seconds in the background.
 Once it finds an open slot it alerts you by putting a notification on your screen and playing a sound, and opening the checkout page. __So turn up the volume!__.
 Once you're notified, quickly select a slot and finish checking out because available slots are snagged almost instantly.